-Course Outcome Students will grasp the concepts of innovation, its ecosystem, and the role of various stakeholders such as government policies, startups, and innovation hubs.
-Cultivating an entrepreneurial mindset and leadership qualities necessary for driving innovation and leading ventures.
-Understanding the intersection of technology and innovation and leveraging emerging technologies for entrepreneurial ventures.
+Course Outcome • Students will grasp the concepts of innovation, its ecosystem, and the role of various stakeholders such as government policies, startups, and innovation hubs. • Cultivating an entrepreneurial mindset and leadership qualities necessary for driving innovation and leading ventures. • Understanding the intersection of technology and innovation and leveraging emerging technologies for entrepreneurial ventures.

 Sr. No. Topics No. of Hrs.
-1 Innovation and Innovation Eco-System, The Policy Framework, Startup 15 - Landscape and Innovation Hubs, - Digital India and Make in India, - Linking 10 Innovation with Intellectual Property Rights, Raising Finance for Startups in India, Innovation in Indian Context, Writing a business plan 2 Creativity and Research, Converting Researches to Innovation: Innovation Types and Models, 15 2 Product Development, IPR and its Commercialisation, Support System to 15 Develop Culture of Research and Innovation, Commercialisation of research and innovation, Fund raising - Research and Innovation, Envisioning Innovation and Scenario Building 3 Introduction to Innovation in Entrepreneurship, Idea Generation and Validation, Design 15 5 Thinking in Entrepreneurship, Business Model Innovation, Technology and 15 Innovation, Funding Innovation, Entrepreneurial Mindset, Leadership & amp; Intellectual Property, Scaling and Growth Strategies, sustainability & amp; Social Innovation Total 45 hrs
+1 Innovation and Innovation Eco-System, The Policy Framework, Startup 15 Innovation with Intellectual Property Rights, Raising Finance for Startups in India, Innovation 2 Creativity and Research, Converting Researches to Innovation: Innovation Types and Models, Product Development, IPR and its Commercialisation, Support System to 15 Develop Culture of Research and Innovation, Commercialisation of research and innovation, Fund raising - Research and Innovation, Envisioning Innovation and Scenario Building 3 Introduction to Innovation in Entrepreneurship, Idea Generation and Validation, Design Thinking in Entrepreneurship, Business Model Innovation, Technology and Innovation, Funding Innovation, Entrepreneurial Mindset, Leadership & Amp; Intellectual 15 Property, Scaling and Growth Strategies, sustainability & amp; Social Innovation Total 45 hrs